 Myth: Seeking help from a counselor is a sign of weakness

-Fact: There is nothing wrong in approaching a counselor for help in matters of the heart.
+Fact: There is nothing wrong with approaching a counselor for help in matters of the heart.

-Seeking help from experts in form of counseling for couples is not a sign of weakness.
+Seeking help from experts in the form of counseling for couples is not a sign of weakness.

-On the contrary, opening up your heart, reliving the sensitive and painful experiences of life as well as revealing your secrets to a stranger requires a lot of courage and mental strength.
+On the contrary, opening up your heart, reliving the sensitive and painful experiences of life, and revealing your secrets to a stranger requires a lot of courage and mental strength.

 Such a step reflects your sense of responsibility towards your relationship.

 Looking at counseling as a sign of weakness or incapacity to resolve marital conflicts is one of the most prevalent myths about counseling.
 It is acceptable if you are unable to resolve personal conflicts with your partner.
 You can either take help from your families and friends or look for advice from an expert.

 If seeking advice from your parents regarding personal issues is not considered a sign of ‘weakness’, then seeking the advice from a counselor shouldn’t be either.